nostrdesignguide/nostrdesignguide.github.io/docs/intro.md

 ## A comprehensive resource for designers and developers to build successful nostr products.
 The ultimate goal is to provide practical tips, reference designs and product know-how, so that developers start thinking about clients in ways that position them for success.

 Throughout the resource, we will look at challenges around designing for nostr and try to provide some workable solutions.
-This resource is by no means definitive and will not have a solution for every nostr client (as there are so many use cases), but it will provide general guideance and offer some examples.
+This resource is by no means definitive and will not have a solution for every nostr client (as there are so many use cases), but it will provide general guidance and offer some examples.

 Nostr design is open source, which means anyone can contribute to it.
 Please keep in mind we are just getting started and the contribution functionality is not yet up and running.
 Check back often to find out how you can help!